Music Campout September 16-18, 2022

 4-5 PM: Dance Jam with the Strung Together Band (everyone is welcome to join in:).
 This is an outdoor dance session.
 Led by Chrissy Fowler of the Belfast Flying Shoes.
 Bring your favorite partner or fiddle!

 5:30 PM: Community Pot Luck at the Garden Kitchen!
-Bring your favorite dish to share and beverage to enjoy by the campfire.
-Ovens and grills available for heating your meal.
+Bring your favorite dish to share and a beverage to enjoy by the campfire.
+Ovens and grills are available for heating your meal.

 9:00- Sunday morning community sing, in the round by the garden kitchen.

 10-12 PM: Jam tents open.
-All invited to play Reveille on your harmonica, key of C
+All are invited to play Reveille on your harmonica, key of C.

 Goodbye and Cleanup 1:30-2:30PM